 Situated along Germany’s Romantic Road, the picturesque town of Rothenburg ob der Tauber is known as the Christmas capital of Germany; and for good reason, since you can stop here and shop for Christmas themed gifts, all year round.

-It’s during the winter season that this tiny town really shows it’s festive side.
-Step inside the medieval walls of the city’s Old Town and be transported into a winter wonderland full of garland, twinkling lights, and Christmas trees that line the streets.
+But it’s during the winter season that this tiny town really shows it’s festive side.
+Step inside the medieval walls of the city’s Old Town and be transported into a winter wonderland full of garland, twinkling lights, and Christmas trees that line the streets ( a perfect stop along any of the best European Christmas market cruises)

 9. Tromso and Alta, Norway